fifth-sense/Concepts/JSTheory.md

 Q. Pass by Value pass by reference
 A. see Js folder for example
-   Pass by Value = In Pass by value we directly pass value of the variable as an aruments. so changes made inside the function doesnot change the original value
+   Pass by Value = In Pass by value we directly pass value of the variable as an arguments. so changes made inside the function doesnot change the original value
    Parameter passed as an  arguments creates its own copy of the passed valriable

    ex.